yaseen157/ADRpy/README.md

 On most systems you should be able to simply open an operating system terminal and at the command prompt type

-    $ pip install -e ADRpy
+    $ py -m pip install ADRpy

 or

-    $ python -m pip install -e ADRpy
+    $ python -m pip install ADRpy

-NOTE: the `-e` flag is optional, but recommended.
-It makes the ADRpy install *editable*, allowing users to poke and prod the machinery of the library.
+(On some systems, 'py' is an alias for 'python').

 NOTE: `pip` is a Python package; if it is not available on your system, download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and run it in Python by